Makko.ai Glossary

 Collision

-Detecting overlap between game objects.
+Detecting overlap between game objects to trigger game logic.

 Hitbox

-The collision area used for detecting hits.
+The collision area used for detecting hits or interactions between objects.

 Procedural Generation